 |Tip You can use a sort option to organize items within a project.
 The sort option you select does not alter the organization of the project on disk, which allows you to merge and compare fewer changes when you submit the project to source control.|

 In addition to maintaining the source code, the source control provider can manage other aspects of a software project.
 For example, you can use a source control provider to track changes made to feature specifications and other documents.

 If you want to perform source control operations that are not available in LabVIEW, work directly from the source control provider for those specific functions.

-Refer to the Software Configuration Management and LabVIEW article on the NI Developer Zone website for more information on how to manage and control source code.
+Refer to the Software Configuration Management and LabVIEW article on ni.com for more information on how to manage and control source code.